rentieranalytics/rentier-scrapy-proxy-rotator/README.rst

 Customization
 -------------

-``scrapy-rotating-proxies`` keeps track of working and non-working proxies, and re-checks non-working from time to time.
+``rentier-scrapy-proxy-rotator`` keeps track of working and non-working proxies, and re-checks non-working from time to time.

 Detection of a non-working proxy is site-specific.